rfhb/emamds/en/medicines/human/EPAR/movectro.md

 Merck Serono Europe Limited withdraws its marketing authorisation application for Movectro (cladribine)

 Reference Number: EMA/112512/2011

+Summary:

+The European Medicines Agency has been formally notified by Merck Serono Europe Limited of its decision to withdraw its application for a centralised marketing authorisation for the medicine Movectro (cladribine), 10 mg tablets.

 English (EN) (49.46 KB - PDF)